CongGroup/boomerang/README.md

 # Boomerang: Metadata-Private Messaging under Hardware Trust
+Welcome to the Boomerang repository!
 Boomerang is an alternative metadata-private messaging system leveraging the readily available trust assumption on secure enclave(as those emerging in the cloud).
 Through a number of carefully tailored oblivious techniques on message shuffling, workload distribution, and proactive patching of the communication pattern, Boomerang brings together low latency, horizontal scalability, and cryptographic security, without prohibitive extra cost.
 See our [paper](https://www.usenix.org/conference/nsdi23/presentation/jiang) for more details.

-We are still refining the instructions for Boomerang to help you run it in your enviorment fast.
+We are continuously refining the instructions for Boomerang to help you get up and running as quickly as possible.
+In the meantime, please follow the steps below to set up and run Boomerang.

 # 1. Installation